anowell/quasar/README.md

 I'm still working to better understand what works and what's missing in [webplatform](https://github.com/tcr/rust-webplatform).
 Here are some overarching questions that are guiding this experimentation right now:

 - Can Quasar achieve a level of abstractions that feel comparable to modern Javascript frameworks?
-(May add some macros to rival the declarative syntax of some other frameworks.)
+(I believe some macros could allow it to rival the declarative syntax of some other frameworks.)
 - What might it look like to have "isomorphic" rust, where the same rendering code can run both client and server side?
 - How can I leverage the type system to achieve more flexible and/or more robust frontend development? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)